-I’m relatively new to Azure Resource Management (ARM) and Desired State Configuration (DSC), albeit not new to JSON nor PowerShell.
-I recently had the task to migrate our Azure Security labs to a pure Azure-based environment which meant learn ARM and DSC real quick.
+I’m new to Azure Resource Management (ARM) and Desired State Configuration (DSC), albeit not new to JSON nor PowerShell.
+I recently had the task to migrate our Azure Security labs to a pure Azure-based environment which meant learn ARM and DSC really quick.
 I had to setup VMs, build a DC, create users, make the VMs ‘insecure’, stage malicious payloads, create scheduled tasks, and much more, all so we could illustrate attacks to drive awareness and show our products detecting nefarious activities.

 This blog is meant to be a reminder to myself (and you!) on the lessons learned I made.

 In the past 2 years I’ve began to love VSCode especially when dealing with PowerShell (C# is another story, for now; the new remote-development feature is amazing though so maybe soon that needs to be rethought!).
 I did try to use Visual Studio Enterprise for writing my ARM/JSON as it does have some right-click capabilities but it just tried to do too much and it didn’t let me really understand what was going on or optimize my deployments.

 I already hit one of the biggest lessons learned in this journey… VSCode is amazing.
 It has the right extensions to make this experience pretty painless, including being able to ‘tab complete’ my JSON-most of the time-and it does very well with DSC resources.
 It doesn’t try to do too much, and it stayed out of the way to allow me to really learn and optimize what I was trying to do.
 Sure, I could have used Visual Studio this way, without right-clicking, but VSCode is clean and is never meant to be that full IDE.
 In this case, a text-editor on steroids was exactly what the doctor ordered.